Lift Serviced Mountain Biking

 Holiday Valley has 8 Rossignol electric assist, or e-bikes, available for rent at Sky High Adventure Park.
 Prices are $40 for a 2 hour rental or $55 for a 3 hour rental, and $15 for each additional hour with helmets included in the rental price.
-E-bike riders still have to pedal and the bikes allow them to choose the amount of power they need to zip up the hills and cruise over tough terrain in eco, trail or boost mode settings.
+E-bike riders still have to pedal, but the bikes allow them to choose the amount of extra power they need to zip up the hills and cruise over tough terrain in eco, trail or boost mode settings.
 Speed is controlled by pedaling, like a regular bike, but it feels really powerful and the bike accelerates easily.
 That’s the reason everyone from newby to hard core riders end up with a big smile on their face when they try an e-bike.
 E-bikes are a great way for riders of all abilities to climb and cruise together!
-Bikes are available for rent when Sky High Adventure Park is open.
-Fall hours are from 9 a.m. to 5 p.m.
-Fridays*, Saturdays and Sundays, with the last 2 hour rental going out at 3 p.m.
+Bikes are available for rent from 9 a.m. to 5 p.m. daily, with the last 2 hour rental going out at 3 p.m.
 E-bike renters must be age 16 or older.
 E-bike riders will receive a trail map showing the designated trails where e-biking is permitted.
 Our Rossignol e-bikes are not permitted on the chairlift.
 If you have your own e-bike, it must weigh less than 60lbs in order to put it on the lift.

 Mountain Biking at Holiday Valley

 The flow trail, Senear Valley Trail, runs from Spruce Lake across through the woods to Champagne, then it zigs and zags across the front ski slopes with big banked turns in the woods, and finishes near the Training Center.
 The average grade is less than 6% so this trail provides a fun and relatively easy way down (or up) the mountain.
 The trail was designed by WNYMBA, heavy equipment and labor was provided by Holiday Valley and finish work done by WNYMBA volunteers, truly a community effort!
 Senear Valley was the original name of the valley that now contains Holiday Valley.